'Pickford's saves have kept Everton's dreams alive'

 With an unbroken run in England's top flight stretching back to 1954, Everton aren't about to give up their status among the elite without a fight.

-Their critical win over Chelsea was a full-blooded football spectacle, with fireworks and smoke bombs playing cameo roles - but it was England's number one who really breathed new life into their fight for survival.
+Their critical 1-0 win over Chelsea was a full-blooded football spectacle, with fireworks and smoke bombs playing cameo roles.

-Aside from Richarlison's winner, the leading star was goalkeeper Jordan Pickford thanks to two second-half saves worthy of their own script.
+But aside from Richarlison's winner, the leading star was Everton goalkeeper Jordan Pickford thanks to two second-half saves worthy of their own script.

-When the Everton stopper somehow denied Cesar Azpilicueta and Antonio Rudiger in quick succession, Goodison Park rose in unison to cheer his efforts with a noise almost as loud as a goal.
+When England's number one somehow denied Cesar Azpilicueta and Antonio Rudiger in quick succession, Goodison Park rose in unison to cheer his efforts with a noise almost as loud as a goal.

 That was recognition of what was at stake, by a crowd who played a massive part in a blood-and-thunder victory, which closed the gap on Leeds and Burnley to two points.